Cheapest Arizona General Liability Insurance Companies

 We used this dataset to determine which insurers were most often the lowest-cost option across different Arizona business profiles.
 Our "cheapest" rankings include both:

-• General Recommendation: Provider rankings based on average estimated pricing for a standardized 1–4 employee business profile across all industries in Arizona.
+• General recommendation: Provider rankings based on average estimated pricing for a standardized one-to-four employee business profile across all industries in Arizona.

-Important note: These results represent standardized pricing estimates, not personalized quotes.
-Actual pricing can vary based on your Arizona business classification, revenue/payroll, claims history and the specific limits, deductibles and endorsements you choose.
-For the most accurate cheapest-provider answer, we recommend comparing quotes apples-to-apples using the same coverage limits.
+These results are standardized pricing estimates, not personalized quotes.
+Actual pricing can vary based on your Arizona business classification, revenue, payroll, claims history and the specific limits, deductibles and endorsements you choose.
+For the most accurate cheapest-provider answer, compare quotes apples-to-apples using the same coverage limits.

 About Angelique Palenzuela-Cruz